CDP California Wildfires Recovery FundSupport this fund

 In 2017, the Tubbs Fire destroyed more than 5,600 structures and claimed 22 lives in Napa and Sonoma counties.
 In 2018, we witnessed the most destructive wildfire in the state’s history when the Camp Fire took 85 lives and destroyed more than 18,800 structures.
 In 2019, more than 6,800 fire incidents in California burned hundreds of thousands of acres across the state, including the Kincade Fire that forced over 185,000 to flee from their homes in Sonoma County.
 In 2020, close to 10,000 fires burned more than 4.2 million acres, resulting in 33 deaths and damage or destruction to nearly 10,400 structures.

 CDP recognizes that the disaster cycle does not end after a fire is extinguished.
-As the severity of the fires expands, grantmakers and donors must intensify their support before and after wildfires to better position communities to prepare, mitigate, respond and recover.
+As the severity of the fires intensifies, grantmakers and donors must increase their support before and after wildfires to better position communities to prepare, mitigate, respond and recover.

 To effectively address the growing wildfire threat in California, CDP’s experts work directly with local nonprofits to identify specific needs and gaps in funding.
 CDP consults with many of its in-state partners, such as the governor’s Office of Emergency Service (Cal OES) and other agencies, to assess the long-term needs of affected communities and build collaborative partnerships.

-With an intersectional racial equity lens and an emphasis on medium- and long-term recovery, CDP works to identify the best way to direct financial support where it is needed most.
+With an intersectional racial equity lens and an emphasis on medium- and long-term recovery, CDP works to identify the best way to direct financial support where it is needed most in California.

 This fund supports these disasters: